 San Antonio is the second-largest city in the state of Texas after Houston.
-The city is home to the San Antonio River Walk, the Alamo and they even have their own Six Flags.
-Many tourists and visitors come to San Antonio every year for a quick getaway or week long vacations.
+The city is home to the San Antonio River Walk, and the Alamo and they even have their own Six Flags.
+Many tourists and visitors come to San Antonio every year for a quick getaway or week-long vacation.
 There are many things to do in San Antonio, including plenty of attractions for kids.

 Table of Contents

 Kid Attractions in San Antonio

 Six Flags Fiesta Texas is an amusement park in San Antonio and has thrill rides, kid rides, family rides, and a water park.
 The amusement park features daily shows, concerts, arcade games, food, contests, and shopping.
 The water park has a wave pool shaped like Texas, tubes, and slides, and entry is free with admission to Six Flags Fiesta Texas.